 Purged transactions - Transactions that are required by the joining member are not present in any online group member's binary log files, and the data cannot be obtained by a remote cloning operation (because the clone plugin is not installed, or because cloning was attempted with all possible donors but failed).
 The joining member is therefore unable to catch up with the group.

-Conflicting transactions - The joining member already contains some transactions that are not present in the group.
+Extra transactions - The joining member already contains some transactions that are not present in the group.
 If a remote cloning operation was carried out, these transactions would be deleted and lost, because the data directory on the joining member is erased.
 If state transfer from a donor's binary log was carried out, these transactions could conflict with the group's transactions.
+For advice on dealing with this situation, see Extra Transactions.

 Connection retry limit reached - The joining member has made all the connection attempts allowed by the connection retry limit.
 You can configure this using the